tamvo22/next-graphql-hasura/README.md

 ### Compile useTodos hook function

 Now that we've created our useSubscription hook function, let's combine it with the Codegen hook routines to supply us with both regular and real-time data updates for our useTodos hook function.
 The **subscribe** props variable will determine if the function will use regular or real-time updates.
 For regular updates, Codegen provides us with mutation hooks for add, update, and delete that we can easily use to perform our mutation update requests.
 We will be using Codegen generated hooks: **useGetTodosWhereQuery**, **useAddTodoMutation**, **useUpdateTodosWhereMutation**, and **useDeleteTodosByIdMutation**.
-Since Codegen generated it's own queryKey, we would have to use **useGetTodosWhereQuery.getKey(variables)** to get the same queryKey for all our hooks to update the same queryKey.
+Since Codegen generated it's own queryKey, we would have to use **useGetTodosWhereQuery.getKey(variables)** to get the same queryKey for all the hook calls to update the same queryKey.

 By default Hasura live query subscription updates are delivered to clients every **1** sec.
 In order to speed up the updates, we can modify the Hasrua environment variable **HASURA_GRAPHQL_LIVE_QUERIES_MULTIPLEXED_REFETCH_INTERVAL** to 0 milliseconds for immediate updates.